 In London, the 19th Challenge Martini epee fencing competition was won on Saturday (4 March) by the French competitor, Phillipe Boisse.

-In London, the 19th Challenge Martini epee fencing competition was won on Saturday (4 March) by the French competitor, Phillipe Boisse.
+Background: In London, the 19th Challenge Martini epee fencing competition was won on Saturday (4 March) by the French competitor, Phillipe Boisse.
 He defeated Alex Pusch of West Germany in the final.

 SYNOPSIS: Pusch, fencing from the left, won the title two years ago, but had been dismissed early in last year's championship.
 Now, in the semi final, he faced the 1976 Olympic team bronze medallist, Christian Kauter was a finalist last year, but this time, he was no match for the more experienced West German.

 Phillipe Boisse of France, facing the camera, had come through the competition with decisive wins against all his opponents, and took an early lead against Pusch in the final.
 In epee fencing hits like this, awarded to Boisse, are scored only if registered with the point of the epee.